Controllers¶

 library treats the family table and capability bits as priors from

 observation, not protocol guarantees.
-The session attempts commands
+The generic session attempts

-whose priors don't match and updates the per-session availability
+commands and updates the per-session availability cache on the

-cache on the device's response.
-Pre-I/O refusal happens only under
+device's response.
+Pre-I/O refusal happens after an observed

 WatlowNoSuchObjectError / WatlowModbusIllegalDataAddressError on